 2. Jot Down the Food Joints

 Being a committed non-vegetarian in a largely vegetarian place can be stressful, especially when your cravings are a step more than KFC buckets or McDonald’s fillet burgers.
 I admit I was stupid not to have done that earlier, because, as I found out later, and by later I mean a week before sem ended, was this amazing non-vegetarian place just opposite my college, famously called the galla, which served up some amazing chicken dishes in their dirty plastic plates and even dirtier ambiance.
 But then again, desperation can make people do wonders.
 Don’t be like me; be smarter and find the nearest food joints, jot down their specialties and be a happy child for the next as many months you will be in for the semester.

 3. Take Cognizance of the Extra Help

 You know the Xerox guy or the woman who comes and cleans your room?
 No?
 Well, change it.
 Get to know these people, and trust me; it can make life a lot easier.
 This is one tip that was handed down to me by a senior, and quite truly, it helped.

 4. Befriend the Possible Toppers

-No, no, not simply because of their notes but let’s admit it…partly because of it.
-But then again, they have such great personalities, such intellect — sitting there in the first bench jotting down notes with a level of dedication and sincerity that you could never hope to cultivate, and you simply just want to become friends.
+Not simply because of their notes, but let’s admit it… partly because of it.
+But then again, they have such great personalities, such intellect — sitting there on the first bench jotting down notes with a level of dedication and sincerity that you could never hope to cultivate, and you simply just want to become friends.
 Go for it, befriend them.
 While they might not necessarily pass down their notes, they will help you when you decide to bunk the next class.

 5. Always Carry Money With You